varigence/docs/bimlflex/getting-started/dimensional-model.md

 * `What to Import`, `Views` needs to be checked as the source is a view
 * `Tweaks to Incoming Metadata`, both `Table and Column Names` and `Inferred Metadata` should be set to `None`
-* Neither `Add RecordSource(@@rs) to Businesss Key` nor `Change References to Business Keys` should be checked
+* Neither `Add RecordSource(@@rs) to Integration Key` nor `Change References to Integration Keys` should be checked

 Once the import is completed there will be 2 warnings per view.
-These point out that there are missing Business Keys and Primary Keys.
+These point out that there are missing Integration Keys and Primary Keys.

 Add the flags for the relevant columns to define keys for the imported views.
-For the Trial the main Business Key column will be defined as Primary Key and Business Key for each object.
+For the Trial the main Integration Key column will be defined as Primary Key and Integration Key for each object.

 Source Object Metadata